replikativ/replikativ/README.md

 # [Changelog](./CHANGELOG.md)

-# Roadmap
+# Roadmap (suggestions)

 ## 0.3.0
-- Authentication with signed public-private key signatures
+- Split middleware from replicated datatype implementations
+- Improve network IO library kabel (Android support)
+- Experimental automatic Gossip protocol
-- Add a logical clock mechanism to the middleware (peers) for Snapshot Isolation
+- Experimental Snapshot Isolation
-- Find more exemplary ways to partition application data for efficient client side consumption, Datomic and Datascript.
+- Build reasonable small support libraries to partition application data for efficient client side consumption, Datomic and Datascript.
 Look into datsync etc.
+- Provide example for durable undo and redo for `react`-like applications.
+- Add a monitoring interface as a cljs library with basic web views for applications to communicate their synching state to the user in a uniform way.
 - Introduce `clojure.spec` to stage/...
 API.

 ## 0.4.0
+- Authentication with signed public-private key signatures
 - Model some level of consistency between CRDTs, probably Snapshot Isolation, to compose CRDTs.
 (NMSI, Antidote, research)
 - Implement more useful CRDTs (counter, vector-clock, ...) from techreview and other papers and ship by default.

 ## 0.5.0
-- Add a monitoring interface with a basic web toolbar for applications to communicate their synching state to the user in a uniform way.
 - Use p2p block distribution similar to BitTorrent for immutable values (similar to blocks)
 - support WebRTC for value distribution similar to BitTorrent
 - Java bindings